Backyard Chirper

 One of the best solutions is to simply get more feeders.
 If you mind having orioles coming to your hummingbird feeders, you can buy feeders especially for them.
 Oriole feeders are essentially the same as hummingbird feeders, but they can accommodate fruits and jelly as well as nectar.
 For woodpeckers, you can also put up suet feeders for them to get nutrition.
 You can do the same thing with other feeders, depending on the species hanging around your hummingbird feeders.
 Remember to make sure they’re always full, so the birds don’t have to turn to your other feeders for food.

 Small, perchless feeders essentially keep out every bird except hummers because most birds need to perch while eating.
-A simple feeder like the Opus Glass Hummingbird Feeder requires the birds to be in flight while drinking the nectar.
+A feeder like the Ruby Antique Bottle feeder is a beautiful addition to any yard and the slope of the bottle over the feeder keeps larger bird from landing.
 A larger bird like the woodpecker wouldn’t be able to mob the small feeder.
 You can also trim down the perches on your existing feeders.

 Buy or make a bird baffle